tc39/proposal-string-replaceall/README.md

 3. There will be no new `RegExp.prototype[@@replaceAll]` function.
 Depending on the chosen solution for `searchValue`, RegExp arguments either throw or are forwarded to `@@replace`.

+## Comparison to other languages

+TODO

 ## FAQ

+Q: What are the main benefits?

+A: A simplified API for this common use-case that does not require RegExp knowledge.
+A way to global-replace strings without having to escape RegExp syntax characters.
+Possibly improved optimization potential on the VM side.

 ## Illustrative examples

+TODO